How to get from Florence to Lucca for a day trip

 From Lucca to Florence by car (and vice versa)

 If you have decided to take a road trip around Italy and Tuscany, you will probably need to rent a car.
 I always use Booking.com for my trips, to find the best offer among the most reliable international car rental companies.
+And free cancelation is always appreciated.
+If you want to learn more about renting and driving around, read my tips about Florence Car Rental.

 To go from Florence to Lucca by car you need to take the Autostrada A11, also called Firenze-Mare.
 Autostrade are toll highways, with service areas and snack bars called Autogrill along the way.
 The A11 motorway is a very wide and safe road with two lanes, but the third one is under construction and will be opened soon.